Maria Ghirardi: Medical Studies Planted the Seed for Her Bioenergy Research

 Ghirardi's impact was immediate.
 Maness cited the seminal discoveries Ghirardi and Seibert made in the maturation machineries of FeFe-hydrogenase (the enzymes that oxidize or produce hydrogen) in the green alga Chlamydomonas.
 This has become an emerging research topic probing the fundamental mechanism governing photobiological hydrogen production.

-For her part, Ghirardi said, "my biggest contribution to NREL was the work that I initiated in collaboration with Tassios Melis, my Ph.D. adviser.
+For her part, Ghirardi said, "My biggest contribution to NREL was the work that I initiated in collaboration with Tassios Melis, my Ph.D. adviser.
 We came up with a system, based on depriving algal cells of a major nutrient (sulfate), which induced photoproduction of hydrogen gas that lasted a total of three to five days."
 This groundbreaking effort led to expanded interest from the Energy Department's Fuel Cell Technologies Office—and the rest of the world—in microbial hydrogen production.
 The research also resulted in 14 additional years of funding for Ghirardi's research group at NREL.
 As she said, "Algal hydrogen photoproduction made my career."
 Further funding received from two different Office of Science programs in the mid-2000s was initially focused on that same theme, although from a different point of view.

 For the past decade, her group has also focused on the development of algal and cyanobacterial systems involving a study of fundamental regulations and biochemical processes that regulate the partitioning of electrons into metabolites and cellular bioenergetics.
 This research has led to several breakthroughs, one of which was the discovery of how hydrogenases are biosynthesized, a discovery that revolutionized the field of hydrogenase research.
-Ghirardi's basic science research continues to provide new insights and revelations on difficult and challenging bioenergetics and biosynthetic pathways.
+Ghirardi's basic science research continues to provide new insights and revelations on challenging bioenergetics and biosynthetic pathways.

 "Maria has left a large and impactful footprint in algal biohydrogen research with a renowned reputation internationally," Maness said.
 It wasn't a surprise that, in 2016, the American Association for the Advancement of Science named Ghirardi a fellow for her contributions to the field of photobiological hydrogen production in photosynthetic organisms.